-First column Second column Third column Fourth column Item No. Section Offence Explanatory Note Part 2 - 0 Offences against public order a and nuisance 46.
-11(1)(a) Nuisance - affixing or causing to be affixed any advertisement, etc., or writing, defacing or marking on any building, wall or fence being private property owner or the occupier
+First column Second column Third column Fourth column Item No. Section Offence Explanatory Note Part 2 - Offences against public order and nuisance 46.
+11(1)(a) Nuisance - affixing or causing to be affixed any advertisement, etc., or writing, defacing or marking on any building, owner or the occupier of the private property